tinymce/tinymce-docs/advanced/migration-guide-from-3.x.md

 ## Removed themes

-The "simple" and "advanced" themes where removed in 4.0.
+The "simple" and "advanced" themes were removed in 4.0.

 ## New themes